 A Write chunk is an array of one or more plain RDMA segments.
 Write chunks are provided by a requester long before the responder has prepared the reply Payload stream.
+In most cases, the byte offset of a particular XDR data item in the reply is not predictable at the time a request is issued.
 Therefore RDMA segments in a Write chunk do not have a Position field.